Your Ultimate Guide To Lay Betting

 Joe Fanning might be a recognised, experienced name in horse racing but he still loses 3 out of 4 races.
 Sam Twiston-Davies, pictured, is another name most people have heard of but with a win rate around 21%, he shouldn’t be discounted for a short odds lay.

 b) Crunch your Numbers

-We are now living in the world of big data and have more information to hand than ever before.
+We are now living in a world of big data and have more information to hand than ever before.
 This means there is no excuse to not start collecting the data you need in order to correctly set your odds.
 As you acquire more information over time this can help you set your lays more effectively.
-Some recommended values include: Field size, time of day, standard prices offered by established bookies and win/lose stats over time.
+Some recommended values include field size, time of day, standard prices offered by established bookies and win/lose stats over time.

 c) Mix, Match and Learn

 When you start laying the field new punters often find it tempting to settle on a fixed pricing structure that ‘works’ and start repeating it.
 Every race, match or event is a different beast and – statistically – standardised laying will not allow you to make a profit in the long term.
 Use the variables from your research to start factoring into your decisions alongside your gut-feeling.
 In short, make notes, take notice, and learn from your losses as well as your wins.

 It’s no good deciding that you can lay every winner last time out.
 Of course, use this as a building block to your strategy but make sure you add additional filters to further improve your chances of picking a lay bet.